-Without getting too technical let’s take our setup of batteries in the caravan which is:
+Without getting too technical let’s take a look at our setup of batteries in the caravan.

 We started off for the first 2 1/2 years with AGM batteries.
 These are most common in Caravans.
 AGM batteries are deep cycle batteries that come in a range of amperage values.
 They are not the same as the starter battery you have in your car.